 The oppressed peoples’ drive to unite and maintain such traditions in their common struggle is a vital weapon to end U.S. imperialism’s rule.
 No country in the world has remained committed and firm in their solidarity to Puerto Rico’s struggle for national liberation than Cuba.

-Forty years ago, on July 25, 1978, Puerto Rican police assassinated two young pro-independence activists.
+On July 25, 1978, Puerto Rican police assassinated two young pro-independence activists.
 This brutal and blatant murder, known as the Cerro Maravilla murders, exposed for the world to see the violence with which U.S. imperialism keeps Puerto Rico in chains to this day.

 The controversy and the cover-up that followed were like none other in Puerto Rico’s political history.
 It involved government officials at the highest level, top police brass as well as the Federal Bureau of Investigation (FBI) and Justice Department.